 Canceling the setting for suspending Thin Image pairs when the high water mark threshold of the pool (pool ID: 6) for Dynamic Provisioning is exceeded.

 '''

-raidcom modify pool -pool 6 -suspend_tipair no
+raidcom modify pool -pool 6 -suspend tipair no

 '''

-This command is supported on the following storage systems: VSP G350, G370, G700, G900, VSP F350, F370, F700, F900.
 Disabling the setting for automatically adding pool volumes for which accelerated compression is enabled in the pool (pool ID: 6).

 '''

 raidcom modify pool -pool 6 -auto_add_poolvol disable -password

 <One Time Password>

 '''